Heat network pilot program: a step forward

 Addressing existing housing stock

-Whilst both new housing projects as well as larger scale commercial property must be adequately addressed in terms of decarbonisation support, it remains true that existing UK housing stock is amongst the least energy efficient in Europe.
+Whilst new housing projects and larger scale commercial property, must be adequately addressed in terms of decarbonisation support, it remains true that existing UK housing stock is amongst the least energy efficient in Europe.
 The Committee on Climate Change stated energy use in homes accounts for about 14 per cent of UK greenhouse gas emissions.
 Non-domestic buildings account for around one-third of UK emissions from the building stock.
 Much of which will be unsuitable to connect to a heat network.

 Our news article covered the Green Home Finance Accelerator (GHFA), a project from the Department for Energy Security and Net Zero (DESNZ) which is funding the development of consumer products to enable the take-up of home energy efficiency and low-carbon heat.
 Launched in January 2024, the project awarded £16 million to 16 pilot projects from retrofit mortgages to green energy loans for buy-to-let landlords.
 It is imperative that schemes such as this are extended, and further government support is committed to existing housing stock.